nullniverse/memo/docs/newsletter/0_newsletter_index.md

 # Credits

-The newsletters and the RSS feeds are automatically created from the message commits of the repository thanks to the [mkdocs-newsletter](https://lyz-code.github.io/mkdocs-newsletter/) plugin.
+The newsletters and the RSS feeds (not activated here) are automatically created from the message commits of the repository thanks to the [mkdocs-newsletter](https://lyz-code.github.io/mkdocs-newsletter/) plugin.